 Wallet for end users

-Three configuration patterns
+Three patterns — pick one

 flowchart LR